scyfris/cognitive_rpg/obsidian/Planning/Design Document.md

 - for next level - text gets greyed out
 - You could have image update as they choose each correct answer (calender , date, items in the calendar)

+FindClothes NEEDS:

+Panel for memory and guess (that has title Memorize and "Guess") Clock

 ## Structure of story

 Broken into chapters.